 just get rid of copyright, it does more harm than good

-this, in reality art has nothing to do with labour, it is more about the personality, this is why you see garbage art being sold very expensively, usually ~~*they*~~ are very well connected of course which helps, but ultimately art is not a labour in, equity out industry, also there's money laundering issues to fuck with everything
+this, in reality art has nothing to do with labour, it is more about the personality, this is why you see garbage art being sold very expensively, usually ~~*they*~~ are very well connected of course which helps, but ultimately art is not a labour in, equity out industry, also there's money laundering issues to frick with everything

 Even in their 512x512 compressed to hell previews, you can see the glaze shit stains.